Ravneet211/PaperCrunch/README.md

 -> If the folder which contains PaperCrunch Documents is renamed, the app creates a new folder to store Documents

--> The app requires permissions to be set manually for Android 6.0 and above.

 -> Deletion of items is slightly buggy.